AdguardTeam/LegalDocs/adguard.com/tempmail-tos.html.md

 2.1.
 It is prohibited to:

 (A) Sell, rent, lease, or export access to AdGuard Temp Mail services to third parties.

 (B) Use framing techniques to incorporate the AdGuard Temp Mail website or its parts into other websites or materials.

 (C) Employ automated agents, scripts, or other methods to create multiple email boxes, generate automated queries, scrape, strip, or mine data from AdGuard Temp Mail products and services.

-(D) Conduct or disclose the results of any benchmark tests or analyses of AdGuard Temp Mail products and services without the written consent of Adguard Software Limited.
+(D) Conduct or disclose the results of any benchmark tests or analyses of AdGuard Temp Mail products and services without the written consent of AdGuard Software Limited.

 (E) Hide, obscure, or in any way alter the visibility of any part of the AdGuard Temp Mail website via HTML/CSS, scripting, or any other means.

 2.2.
 You may not use AdGuard Temp Mail for any unauthorized or illegal purpose or activity under applicable international, national, and local laws in the countries where the Service is used.
 It is forbidden to use the provided temporary email addresses for:

 (A) Violating user agreements of third parties, including but not limited to mass creation of accounts on third-party services, circumventing their safeguards, or evading their restrictions.

 (B) Committing or encouraging any illegal or criminal activities, including fraud, distribution of malware, phishing, and other similar activities.

 (C) Sending spam, unsolicited messages, or engaging in any activity that can be classified as abuse of email services.

 (D) Bulk signups, coupon harvesting, promotional abuse, ban evasion, credential stuffing, harassment, or other abusive use of third-party services.

 (E) Infringing upon the intellectual property rights of others, including but not limited to patents, trademarks, trade secrets, copyrights, or other proprietary rights.

 2.3.
 You may not interfere with, overload, scan, test, attack, or attempt to gain unauthorized access to the Service, its mail systems, domains, infrastructure.

 2.4.
 The AdGuard Temp Mail service is designed and developed for non-commercial personal use only and is not intended for business use.